Flappizy/BatchPaymentRepo/README.md

             {
                 //Start a batch of the payment simultaneously. var tasks = totalAccounts.Skip(position).Take(400).Select(a => CallBankAPIAndMakePayment(firstAccount, a, random.Next(1, 9))).ToList();

-                //wait for the all the above payment to complete before moving to the next batch await Task.WhenAll(tasks);
+                //wait for all the above payment to complete before moving to the next batch await Task.WhenAll(tasks);

                 //Update the number of item to be skipped